Awale-Abdi/Time-Series-Forecasting-Excel-Regression-Models/README.md

 ## 📊 Final Output

-The final forecast (Sep 2020–Aug 2021) is provided in `FINAL FORECAST (Quad w Dumm).xlsx`, based on the top-performing model: **Quadratic Regression with Monthly Dummy Variables**, achieving an **Adjusted R² of 91.1%**.
+The final forecast (Sep 2020–Aug 2021) is provided in FINAL FORECAST (Quad w Dumm) sheet of the `Hardware and Tools – Awale Abdi’s Results.xlsx`, based on the top-performing model: **Quadratic Regression with Monthly Dummy Variables**, achieving an **Adjusted R² of 91.1%**.

-See the `LINE GRAPH` sheet for visual comparison of actual vs. predicted values.

 ---